-We had two nights and one full day to deal with our depression at leaving Italy.
+We had two nights and one full day in Rome as we dealt with our depression at leaving Italy.
 We said goodbye Rome (“Arrivederci Roma”).
-And mentally prepared to return to work and the cold (it had snowed a bit at home the day before).
-Rome at the end of our trip often got ignored as we moped about.
+And mentally prepared to return to work and the cold.
+When we left Rome to the end of our trip it often got ignored as we moped about.

 Exiting the train station at Termini, we walked past all the taxis.
-Our hotel was a few blocks away and we were walking.
-Last year the taxis wanted to charge a fixed rate of 50€ to go the few blocks.
-And I could do without that fight again.
-While we ultimately got a cab at a less userous rate, it was a relatively easy walk and I could use a bit of a stretch.
+Our hotel was a few blocks away and we walked.
+Last year the taxis wanted a fixed rate of 50€ to go the few blocks.
+I was not in the mood for that fight again.

 Staying At The Artimide Hotel in Rome

 From the moment we walked into the Artimide Hotel we were pleased.
-Our room, tucked into a tiny alcove, was newly renovated with some attention to modern needs.
-There were USB ports at every light outlet, lots of outlets, a variety of lighting options, it was dead quiet and had lockout shutters.
+Our room was tucked into a tiny alcove.
+It was newly renovated with some attention to modern needs.
+We found USB ports at every light outlet, lots of outlets and a variety of lighting options.
+The room was dead quiet and had lockout shutters.

 Heading Out In Rome For Dinner

 We headed off for our Rome walk to dinner.
-The Spanish Stairs were on our route so we stopped to see the newly unveiled fountain.
-And enjoyed the crowd lounging on the stairs as night came on.
+The Spanish Stairs were on our route so we stopped and saw the newly unveiled fountain.
+And enjoyed the crowd as they lounged on the stairs as night came on.

 A Spa Day At The Artimide Hotel in Rome

-The best part was a full spa.
+The best part of the hotel was full spa service.
 It didn’t take me long to choose a spa day over a tourist walking day in Rome.
-In the morning, we went down and moved from water treatment to water treatment for 90 minutes (sauna, steam room, ice bath, mood showers and a large multi-jet jacuzzi).
+In the morning, we went down and moved from water treatment to water treatment for 90 minutes.
+We moved between the sauna, steam room, ice bath, mood showers and a large multi-jet jacuzzi.

 We sat in the relaxation room when we were done.
 I felt like a bowl of jelly and we weren’t done!
 Later in the day we went back for a salt scrub, deep tissue massage and a facial.
-While the spa services were not the best I have had, they provided a great relaxing way to totally decompress before returning home.
+The spa services were not the best I have had.
+But they provided a great relaxing way to totally decompress before we returned home.